-Status of the Financial Condition of the City of Flint July 1, 2014 through September 30, 2014
+Status of the Financial Condition of the City of Flint October 1, 2014 through December 31, 2014

 The City of Flint has adopted a biennial budget for fiscal years 2015 and 2016, and is committed to ongoing review of revenues and expenses.
+An ordinance requiring the quarterly submittal of budget reports to the City Council is in final stages of adoption, and this report will be submitted the Council in January.